 Students should leave school having explored as many topics as possible.
 Including astronomy and space science in the classroom means students can discover the opportunities in this area, their capabilities and interest level for further pursuit.

 It is a highly inspirational subject and is best articulated in the Carl Sagan Pale Blue Dot clip.
 Learning about other distant ‘worlds’ or the atoms and molecules that are shared across the universe or the effort humankind has gone to to leave Earth is both motivating and humbling.

-With the recent development of the NZ Space Agency, Kiwis are now part of the global space economy, and soon we will witness the first launch of a rocket from the Rocket Lab site in Mahia.
-The Rocket Lab team will launch low-cost rockets to send satellites into space for organisations around the world.
+With the development of the NZ Space Agency, Kiwis are now part of the global space economy, in 2017 we witnessed the first launch of a rocket from the Rocket Lab site in Mahia.
+The Rocket Lab team is launching low-cost rockets to send satellites into space for organisations around the world.
 With New Zealanders on the cutting edge of space technology, there is an opportunity to become leaders of space exploration innovation.
 Kiwi astronomers, both professional and amateur, contribute to international research by observing stars and discovering comets and exoplanets.
 There are also career paths in astronomy through research, both observational and theoretical, and in education by teaching astrobiology, astrochemistry, engineering and computer science – the list goes on!
 The sky is not the limit when it comes to space.